 For example, you can say, “John, as you know, we’ve talked a few times about your attendance, and we haven’t seen this improve as we would have liked.
 That said, we have made the decision to terminate your employment effective immediately.”

-Honestly, there really is no “good” time.
-It’s never an easy conversation.
+Honestly, there really is no “good” time to break the news that you’re terminating an employee, and it’s never an easy conversation to have.
 However, there are some times that are less desirable than others.

-The only thing worse for your business than a bad employee is bad documentation.
-For more advice on avoiding common HR errors, download our free e-book, 7 Most Frequent HR Mistakes and How to Avoid Them.
+Perhaps the only thing worse for your business than a bad employee may be bad HR documentation.
+Why?
+Because it can expose your business to potential risks.
+For more advice on avoiding common HR errors, download our free e-book, 7 most frequent HR mistakes and how to avoid them.